FrancisBanville/ms_interpreting_probabilities/README.md

 explored through species-based networks, while clade-based networks provide insights into macroevolutionary processes (e.g., @Gomez2010EcoInt).
-Given that our interpretation of the properties and dynamics of ecological webs depends on their taxonomic scale (@Guimaraes2020Structurea), investigating the phylogenetic scaling of network structure emerges as a promising research avenue.
+Given that our interpretation of the properties and dynamics of ecological webs depends on their taxonomic level (@Guimaraes2020Structurea), investigating the taxonomic scaling of interactions (i.e., how interaction probabilities change with taxonomic level) emerges as a promising research avenue.
 Examining the same system at various taxonomic scales can yield meaningful and complementary ecological information, and, in our perspective, employing webs of probabilistic interactions is an effective approach for such analyses.

 There are no inherent differences in the taxonomic scaling between local and metawebs, as only the nodes are defined taxonomically.
-In other words, the probability values of edges in both local (@eq:local) and metawebs (@eq:metaweb) are not conditional on any taxonomic scale.
-The phylogenetic scale is tied to the definition of the event itself (i.e., the interaction between two taxa, defined at the desired taxonomical scale), not to the variables on which interaction probabilities are conditional.
-In both types of webs, transitioning to a broader level of organization (e.g., from a species-level web $S$ to a genus-level web $G$) can be accomplished directly by using probabilities from finer scales.
-For example, in a network with $n_1$ species from genus $g_1$ and
+In other words, the probability values of edges in both local (@eq:local) and metawebs (@eq:metaweb) are not conditional on any taxonomic level.
+The taxonomic scale is tied to the definition of the event itself (i.e., the interaction between two taxa, defined at the desired taxonomical scale), not to the variables on which interaction probabilities are conditional.
+In both types of webs, transitioning to a broader level of organization (e.g., from a species-level web $S$ to a genus-level web
-$n_2$ species from genus $g_2$, one can compute the probability that at least one species from genus $g_1$ interacts with at least one species from genus
-$g_2$ as follows:
+$G$) can be accomplished directly by using probabilities from finer scales.
+For example, in a network with $n_1$ species from genus $g_1$ and $n_2$ species from genus $g_2$, one can compute the probability that at least one species from genus $g_1$ interacts with at least one species from genus $g_2$ (i.e., that there is a non-zero number of species-level interactions or, equivalently, that the genus-level interaction occurs) as follows:

-$$P(G_{g_1 \rightarrow g_2}) = 1 - \prod_{i = 1}^{n_1}\prod_{j = 1}^{n_2}(1 -
+$$P(G_{g_1 \rightarrow g_2} = 1) = 1 - \prod_{i = 1}^{n_1}\prod_{j = 1}^{n_2}(1
-P(S_{g_{1i} \rightarrow g_{2j}})),$$ {#eq:taxo}
+- P(S_{g_{1i} \rightarrow g_{2j}} = 1)),$$ {#eq:taxo}

-where $g_{1i}$ and $g_{2j}$ are the species of the corresponding genus.
-If it is known that at least two of these species interact (i.e., $P(S_{g_{1i}
-\rightarrow g_{2j}}) = 1$ for at least one pair of $(g_{1i}, g_{2j})$), it
-implies a probability of genus interaction equal to $1$. @Canard2012Emergencea built a species-based network following a similar approach, by using simulated interactions between individuals derived from a neutral model (i.e., a model that assumed ecological equivalence among individuals).
+where $g_{1i}$ and $g_{2j}$ are the species of the corresponding genus and assuming independence between species-level interactions.
+If it is known that at least two of these species interact (i.e., $P(S_{g_{1i} \rightarrow g_{2j}}) = 1$ for at least one pair of $(g_{1i}, g_{2j})$), it implies a probability of genus interaction equal to $1$. @Canard2012Emergencea built a species-based network following a similar approach, by using simulated interactions between individuals derived from a neutral model (i.e., a model that assumed ecological equivalence among individuals).
 In contrast, a more sophisticated approach is necessary when transitioning from a broader to a finer level of organization.
 This is because knowledge of an interaction between two genera does not guarantee that all possible pairwise combinations of their species will also interact.
 One possible method is to build a finer-scale network by generating probabilities of interactions through random sampling from a beta distribution, parameterized by the broader-scale network.

 Ideally, our biological interpretation of probabilistic interactions should remain consistent across a network even if it incorporates heterogeneous levels